Doc Pomus: Performing career

-Songwriter
+Songwriting

-In 1946, Gatemouth Moore had recorded one of Pomus' own songs for National Records.
+In 1946, Gatemouth Moore had recorded one of Pomus's own songs for National Records.
 In 1947, he became one of Atlantic Records original songwriters.
 In the early 1950s, Pomus began writing magazine articles, as well as songwriting for Lavern Baker, Ruth Brown, Ray Charles, and Big Joe Turner (whose music had changed Pomus's life).
 Charles's 1956 recording of the R&B top ten song "Lonely Avenue" marked a national breakthrough for Pomus, although he made little money.

 In 1957, he married an aspiring Broadway actress from Westville, Illinois, named Willi Burke.
 (She later performed in the Broadway play Fiorello.)
 They were divorced in 1966.

 His first rock-and-roll songwriting break came when the Coasters recorded a hit with the song "Young Blood".
 He had sent a demo of the song to Jerry Leiber and Mike Stoller, his role models for this new kind of songwriting.
 They substantially rewrote the song for the Coasters, and Pomus first heard about it being recorded by playing it on a jukebox.
 Still, Pomus had co-credit as lyricist, and soon received a royalty check for $2,500 (US$ in dollars) (reported elsewhere as $1,500), an event that convinced him that songwriting was a career worth pursuing.
 By 1957, Pomus had given up performing in favor of songwriting.